 Competence

 The customer approaches a bank representative and expresses interest in opening a savings account.
 The representative demonstrates competence by thoroughly explaining the different types of accounts available, their features, and the associated benefits.
-They are knowledgeable about the bank’s products and services, providing accurate information to help customers make informed decisions.
+They are knowledgeable about the bank’s products and services and provide accurate information to help customers make informed decisions.

 Courtesy